cravemaster/SpringBoard_Settings_Changes_in_Screenshots/README.md

->> LET'S TAKE A LOOM UNDER THA STANKIN WINDAHHHHHHHHHHHHH!!!!! mcjuggernuggetssssssss
+>> LET'S TAKE A LOOK UNDER THAAAAA STAAAANKKKKIIN WIIIIIIIINNNDDDAAAAAAAAAAAAAHHHHHHHHHHHHH!!!!! mcjuggernuggetssssssss

+*#we r of #awakwrd OF #sleince #holmes #of #bl00g #unthreadebl00g*
 >> puppets sing.